Rooibot/GMCExtended/README.md

 If `Trajectory Enabled` is true, the component will keep historical samples; if `Precalculate Future Trajectory` is also true, the component will keep a constantly-updated version of the predicted trajectory available in `Predicted Trajectory`.

-There's also an `FGMCE_MovementSample` which serves as the data storage container for the trajectory, and which can be cast into a stock Unreal `FTrajectorySample` as-needed, as well as an `FGMCE_MovementSampleCollection` which can similarly be cast into an `FTrajectorySampleRange`.
+There's also an `FGMCE_MovementSample` which serves as the data storage container for the trajectory, and which can be cast into a stock Unreal `FTrajectorySample` or the newer `FPoseSearchQueryTrajectorySample` as-needed, as well as an `FGMCE_MovementSampleCollection` which can similarly be cast into an `FTrajectorySampleRange` or the newer `FPoseSearchQueryTrajectory`.

 For blueprint use, there are also two blueprint functions provided to turn the GMCEx structures into standard Epic Motion Trajectory ones.

 If `Draw Debug Predictions` is enabled with precalculations enabled, the component will draw a pathway showing historical movement and predicted trajectory.

 ### Ragdolling

-***Note:** This functionality was hastily written and could definitely be improved on.
+***Note:** This functionality was hastily written as a hypothetical example for soemone on the GMC Discord, and could definitely be improved on.
 Maybe by you!
 Feel free to fork, modify, and make a merge request!*

-This component uses the GMC `Custom1` movement mode for ragdolling logic; `Enable Ragdoll` and `Disable Ragdoll` will toggle the character into ragdoll mode or back to normal grounded movement.
+This component uses the GMC `Custom1` movement mode for ragdolling logic; `Enable Ragdoll` and `Disable Ragdoll` will toggle the character into ragdoll mode or back to normal grounded movement; it will make an attempt to preserve velocity when toggling ragdolling on.
+Which movement mode is used can be changed by overriding `GetRagdollMovementMode` to return something other than `Custom1`.

-For purposes of network sync, the character's position will remain unchanged when ragdolling; the skeletal mesh will be thrown (preserving velocity) as a ragdoll, but upon disabling ragdoll mode, the mesh will snap back to the position it was in at the time of ragdoll.

-(Since ragdolling is usually used on death, before respawning a character, this didn't seem a limitation worth spending a ton of time to solve.)

-It's worth noting that in the common setup with a spring arm and camera attached to the collision capsule, the camera will NOT follow the ragdolled mesh.
-(There are ways to solve that, but they're left as a game-specific exercise to the user.)

-## UGMCE_UtilityLibrary
+### UGMCE_UtilityLibrary

 A blueprint function library providing some useful little oft-used calculations, such as calculating the angle of difference between two trajectories and returning a value in the range of -180 to 180 degrees.

+## GMCExtendedAnimation

+This module provides useful animation implementations atop GMC.
+Right now, there's only the one thing really:

+### UGMCE_MotionWarpingComponent

+The motion warping component provides a fundamentally similar implementation to Epic's stock motion warping component, albeit automatically integrating with GMC; this allows the motion warp targets to be replicated in GMC moves alongside montage data, ensuring they stay in sync and the root motion warping can be applied with a minimal number of corrections.
+Currently, the implementation only provides Skew Warp and Scale warping operations; as these are really the only ones anyone uses in Epic's own plugin, that seemed a sufficient start.

+It is worth noting that for this functionality to work, your GMC movement component must currently inherit from GMCEx's `UGMCE_OrganicMovementComponent`; this is because ensuring it worked with GMC's own root motion montage support required overriding `MontageUpdate` in order to add an optional root motion preprocessing hook.
+However, it will also use the Core Component Shared Variable functionality to automatically hook for binding registration, so merely adding the motion warping component alongside a GMCEx organic movement component will have them automatically negotiate all the necessary links between the two for themselves.